This post was originally published on July 23, 2015 and has been updated for freshness and clarity.

 Easing LEP Patient Stress & Promoting Comfort

 It is unquestionably important that a patient is able to converse with a medical professional in a language that they are comfortable with.
-This will greatly improve interactions between the patient and doctor, which can help make the patient feel more secure.
+This will greatly improve interactions between the patient and doctor, which will help make the patient feel more secure.

 Opt For Certified Interpreters

-Interpreting Solutions For Health Care Clinics
+Interpreting Solutions For Healthcare Systems

 iTi | Medical Interpreters